redbo/gohsv/README.md

 [![GoDoc](https://godoc.org/github.com/redbo/gohsv?status.png)](https://godoc.org/github.com/redbo/gohsv)

 This is a implementation of an in-memory HSV colorspace image for go.
-It is similar to image.RGBA, image.CMYK, etc.  I'll make it satisfy the drawer.Image interface as well when I get to it.
+It is similar to image.RGBA, image.CMYK, etc.

 It also contains utility functions RGBtoHSV and HSVtoRGB.